top of page

 Each class or camp page has a registration link.

-Our programs are held outdoors.
-If camp or classes must be canceled due to circumstances beyond our control—including extreme weather (high heat index, lightning, severe storms, heavy rain), power outages, fire, public health emergencies, or government action—refunds will not be issued.
-Many program costs are incurred in advance, and weather-related cancellations are a shared risk of participating in outdoor programming.
+All programs are held outdoors.
+In the event that camp or classes must be canceled due to circumstances beyond our control — including extreme weather (such as high heat, lightning, severe storms, or heavy rain), power outages, fire, public health emergencies, or government action — refunds will not be issued.
+Many program costs are incurred in advance, and weather-related closures are a shared risk of participating in outdoor programming.

-As a small organization, with small class and camp groups, cancellations and changes make it challenging for us to manage our enrollments and plan for classes and camps.
-We appreciate your understanding.
+As a small organization with intentionally small class and camp sizes, cancellations and changes significantly impact our ability to plan and staff responsibly.
+We appreciate your understanding and support.

 By registering, you acknowledge and agree to these policies.
-All policies are subject to change.
+Policies are subject to change.

 Yes, all programs that operate in public parks and recreation areas are required to carry liability insurance.